 Interior storm windows are encouraged and preferred.
 Interior storm windows do not require a COA nor the associated costs of the COA.
-If the a storm window is to be installed on the exterior, the proportions and profiles should match the design of the original window, including the sash design.
 Exterior screen and storm windows should be wood or baked-on enamel or anodized aluminum in a color to match the window sash paint color and fit within the window frames, not overlap the frames.
-Finishes should be non-reflective.
+Screens should be full-view.
 Storm windows may also be mounted on the inside of windows.
+Half screen and screen or storm windows smaller than original window are not recommended.